sendobox/sendobox/docs/index.md

 ## About

 sendobox is a tool for downloading a vast amount of Sentinel satellite data in an easy and structured way.
 With a specified area of intrest (aoi) and a starting and end date, all queried Sentinel images can be downloaded in one go.
 Some preprocessing functions for creating subsets and mosaic are also included.
+The programm can be operated with a graphical user interface or from the command line.
+All paramters for the query of the satellite data are stored in one singe input text file.

 The software is licensed under the GNU General Public License.
 If you use this project for your research, please cite this accordingly.